 Inner ear infections differ from middle ear infections.
 Middle ear infections are the ones children typically get that affect the eardrum.
 When you get an ear infection that inflames the inner ear, you can become dizzy and nauseous.
-Other difficulties connected with inner ear infections are vertigo, balance problems, vision problems and hearing problems.
+Dizziness & nausea in an ear infection can also be accompanied by vertigo, balance problems, vision problems and hearing problems.

 Get a Diagnosis